Starks Field Primary School

 • Rocks, Relics and Rumbles - this project teaches the features and characteristics of the Earth's layers, including a detailed exploration of volcanic, tectonic and seismic activity.

-In Years 3 - 5, the children learn Geography through the Opening Worlds curriculum.
-One of the main ideas underpinning the Opening World’s curriculum is the idea of building schemata over the 4 years of the curriculum, creating readiness for new learning.
+In Years 3-6, the children learn geography through the Opening Worlds curriculum.
+One of the main ideas underpinning the Opening Worlds curriculum is the idea of building schemata over the four years of the curriculum, creating readiness for new learning.
 With continuous links made to previous learning, children can more rapidly understand new content and make historical comparisons to previous knowledge.
 This curriculum focuses on a rich and broad understanding of theme and vocabulary.
-This links well to our whole school intentions around increasing children’s vocabulary.
+This links well to our whole-school intentions around increasing children’s vocabulary.

 Religious Education